ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 * Flink SQL query to compute ... see project [refarch-eda-item-inventory-flink](https://github.com/hmedney/refarch-eda-item-inventory-flink)
 * Demonstrate MQ Source to Kafka connector, see gitops solution in this repo: [store-mq-gitops](https://github.com/ibm-cloud-architecture/store-mq-gitops)

-Fo th Kafka Streams demo, the end-to-end solution demonstration script is in a separate deep dive lab in [this article](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/).
+For the Kafka Streams demo, the end-to-end solution demonstration script is in a separate deep dive lab described in [this article](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/).

 With this repository, you can validate sending message to the different back-ends using a single User Interface.
 All the images are in `quay.io` registry, but for maintenance and development purpose we recommend to clone this repository.